yashhirulkar701/Java-spring-tomcat-application/README.md

 # Java-spring-tomcat-application CI-CD

-In this project we are going a CI-CD pipeline on Jenkins to deploy Java Spring Application on a tomcat container using Kubernetes.
+In this project we are going a CI-CD pipeline on Jenkins to deploy Java Spring Application on a Tomcat container using Kubernetes.

 ## Tools used to build pipeline